CVH-Lernfabrik/serverless_plc/aws/greengrass/lambdas/README.md

 code, IAM policies), upload the function and automatically deploy it to the Greengrass Core device.

-Annotation: The deployment configuration can be found [here](https://github.com/CVH-Lernfabrik/serverless_plc/tree/master/aws/greengrass/lambdas/deploy.sh) and has to be adjusted to the custom Lambda function's requirements (e.g. regarding subscriptions or devices associated to the Greengrass Group).
+Annotation: The building process requires [Docker](https://www.docker.com/) to be installed on your local machine.
+The deployment configuration can be found [here](https://github.com/CVH-Lernfabrik/serverless_plc/tree/master/aws/greengrass/lambdas/deploy.sh) and has to be adjusted to the custom Lambda function's requirements (e.g. regarding subscriptions or devices associated to the Greengrass Group).